awsdocs/aws-cryptography-overview-developer-guide/doc_source/cryptography-concepts.md

 *Server\-side encryption* is encrypting data at its destination, that is, the application or service that receives it\.
 The method that you choose depends on the sensitivity of your data and the security requirements of your application\.
 Client\-side and server\-side encryption differ in when, where, and who encrypts and decrypts the data\.
 They do not necessarily define how the data is encrypted and might use the same process\.
 In addition, they are not exclusive\.
 You can often use client\-side and server\-side encryption on the same data\.
 AWS supports both client\-side and server\-side encryption\.
 Most AWS services that store or manage customer data offer a server\-side encryption option or perform server\-side encryption of your data by default\.
 These services transparently encrypt your data before writing it to disk and transparently decrypt it when you access it\.
 Most AWS services that support server\-side encryption are integrated with [AWS Key Management Service](awscryp-service-kms.md) \(AWS KMS\) to protect the encryption keys that protect your data\.
 For a list of integrated services, see [AWS Service Integration](https://aws.amazon.com/kms/details/#integration)\.
-AWS also supports client\-side encryption libraries, such as the [AWS Encryption SDK](awscryp-service-encrypt.md), the [DynamoDB Encryption Client](awscryp-service-ddb-client.md), and the [Amazon Simple Storage Service \(Amazon S3\) Encryption Client](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html)\.
-For help choosing the library that best meets your needs, see [How to Choose a PKI Service](awspki-choose-toplevel.md)\.
+AWS also supports client\-side encryption libraries, such as the [AWS Encryption SDK](awscryp-service-encrypt.md), the [DynamoDB Encryption Client](awscryp-service-ddb-client.md), and [Amazon S3 client\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html)\.
+For help choosing the library that best meets your needs, see [How to choose a PKI service](awspki-choose-toplevel.md)\.

 **data key**  <a name="define-data-key"></a>
 In [envelope encryption](#define-envelope-encryption), a *data key* or *data encryption key* is an encryption key that is used to protect data\.
 Data keys differ from [master keys](#define-master-key) and [key encryption keys](#define-key-encryption-key), which are typically used to encrypt other encryption keys\.